-- Models phrase structure of time expressions with a sophisticated regex. - Include lexicons derived from a training set to identify closed-class terms, such as month names and prepositions. - Match regex with sentences of a text.
+- Model sequential structure of time expressions with a complex regex. - Include lexicons derived from training data to match closed-class terms.
+Example closed classes: Month names, prepositions, ... - Match regex with sentences of a text.

-The matching approach can easily be adapted to any other type of information.
+• The approach can easily be adapted to any other type of information.